pjkaufman/go-go-gadgets/README.md

 make install-termux
 ```

-As of right now, that just installs `ebook-lint` at this time.
+As of right now, that just installs `ebook-lint`.

 ## Available Gadgets